Eve12v-prog/Entrega-nro-2/README.md

-# Welcome to readme}
+# Welcome to readme
 Here is some nice instructions
 ## How to run
-* In terminal: sass --watch scss:css
+* In terminal: sass --watch scss:css (if fail: Set-ExecutionPolicy RemoteSigned -Scope CurrentUser)
 * Right click index.html -> "Open with Live Server"

 ## Github